 Overlapping Tension will feature the work of Los-Angeles, CA based Yasmine Diaz, Pittsburgh, PA based Vanessa German, and Tuscon, AZ based Laura Tanner Graham.

 Yasmine Diaz’s work navigates the overlapping tensions found between religion, gender, and third-culture identity using personal archives, found imagery and various mixed media on paper.
 She was born and raised in Chicago to parents who immigrated from the highlands of Yafa in southern Yemen.
+Her collage work often reflects the personal histories of the opposing cultures she was raised within.
 Diaz has exhibited and performed at spaces including the Brava Theater in San Francisco, Pieter Space L.A., the Albuquerque Museum of Art, The Main Museum in L.A., and The Poetry Project Space in Berlin.
+Her works are included in the collections of the Los Angeles County Museum of Art, The University of California Los Angeles, and The Poetry Project Space in Berlin.
 Her installation Exit Strategies, completed as artist in residence at the Women’s Center for Creative Work, was recommended by the LA Times, Artillery Magazine, Feminist Magazine, Curate LA, and For Your Art.
 She lives and works in Los Angeles, California.

 Find more about Yasmine Diaz at yasminediaz.com.